 BT keeps it simple when it comes to telly.
 When you get broadband, you can add on:

-- Starter - basic Freeview (up to 80 channels), plus some extras
+- Sport – basic Freeview plus BT Sport

-It's not the biggest pay-TV out there.
-You can't get as many channels as you can from most providers, particularly Sky or Virgin Media, but since it's very low-priced in comparison, it's a good way to get just a bit of extra TV.
+It's not the most extensive pay-TV offering out there.
+You can't get as many channels as you can from some providers, particularly Sky or Virgin Media, but since BT is very low-priced in comparison, it's a good way to get just a bit of extra TV.

 Here's the other stuff BT has to offer.

-- BT Mobile - BT's mobile plans aren't half bad, with a good range of contract phones and SIM-only deals, plus a £5 per month discount for broadband customers.
+- BT Mobile – BT's mobile plans aren't half bad, with a good range of contract phones and SIM-only deals, and discounts for broadband customers.

 - Wi-Fi hotspots – Being a customer also means you use BT's 5 million public Wi-Fi hotspots around the country.